lee-lindley/PdfGen/README.md

 Note: If your schema does not have SELECT priv directly (role doesn't count) on the database sample *HR* schema tables *employees* and *departments*, then *test0* is not included.
-In the *test* folder is a script to add those grants (though it is simple enough to just do so manually).
+Assuming *HR* is installed, in the *test* folder is a script to add those grants (though it is simple enough to just do so manually).

 # deploy.sql